Processors

 [processor.cc_single_file]

 Only declared processors run — no processors are enabled by default.
-Use rsconstruct auto to auto-detect and add relevant processors.
+Use rsconstruct smart auto to auto-detect and add relevant processors.

 Use rsconstruct processors list to see declared processors and descriptions.